reuters-graphics/bluprint_graphics-kit/CONTRIBUTING.md

 Once you're ready to submit code, be sure it's properly formatted _before_ you ask for a review.
 The easiest way is to ensure the built-in code formatter (prettier) is working.
 (It should.)

 Be sure to add comments around any tricky bits of logic you're adding.
-Even better, document your code using [JSDoc](https://devhints.io/jsdoc) comments.
-(Check out [JSDoc shortcuts](https://code.visualstudio.com/docs/languages/javascript#_jsdoc-support) in VS Code for a leg-up.)

 ### 📝 Write docs